The Development of the MPA at Marywood University

-Our programs are involved in researching issues of public and administrative affairs, nonlinear dynamics, health service administration, geriatric, peace and non-violence in resolving conflicts and comparative international administrative systems.
+The Master of Public Administration program (MPA) at Marywood University is involved in researching issues of public and administrative affairs, nonlinear dynamics, homeland security, disaster management, peace and non-violence in resolving conflicts and comparative international administrative systems.
 We are working to coordinate annual and periodic conferences that engage local, regional, national and international scholars at Marywood University and publish scholarly work in a program-sponsored peer-reviewed journal.
 The goal is to transform our program into an international think-tank for public policy and administration.
 These objectives are used as a catalyst to examine the characteristics of partnership building, value sharing and prototypes intrinsic in applying supportive paths to addressing issues of public affairs.
 Accordingly, we are engaged in the development of the following activities:

 - Coordinating and organizing annual and periodic conferences on public affairs and administration through international dialogue.
 These conferences will include local, regional, national and international participants.

-- Publishing a peer-reviewed journal on public policy and administration as a tool for peace studies, dialogue and conflict resolution.
+- Publishing a peer-reviewed journal on public policy and administration as a tool for peace studies, security, public service, dialogue and conflict resolution.

 - Offering workshops to local governments and nonprofit organizations on public management.

 - Integrating research as critical part of both the education and network dimensions of our program.